-There is a specific inner conflict in every person, between the positive and negative aspects of personality or between “good and evil.”
-This conflict is present in the majority of people and is even more prominent in those who are positively oriented than in those who consciously undertake evil acts.
-Those who have surrendered to their destructive inner impulses and have built up a negative worldview and behavior system do not seem to have this conflict since they identify with the negative aspects of their own being and relegate the positive aspects deep into the subconscious mind.
+Every person has a specific inner conflict, between the positive and negative aspects of their personality, or between “good and evil.”
+This conflict is present in the majority of people and is even more pronounced in those who are positively oriented than in those who consciously engage in evil acts.
+Those who have surrendered to their destructive inner impulses and have developed a negative worldview and behavioral system do not seem to experience this conflict, as they identify with the negative aspects of their own being and relegate the positive aspects to the subconscious mind.
 They usually do this because of traumas they have gone through, where they decided to use negative means to realize their goals.
 There are also people who are actually born without a conscience and don’t have even the most elementary emotional intelligence.
 We usually call these people psychopaths, and some studies point out that approximately four percent of the population consists of psychopaths[1].
 But these people belong to an extreme group of the mentally ill, although they appear quite “normal”, or even healthy.
 Psychopathy can hardly be cured because it seems that it has something to do with genetics, although even genetic disorders are nowadays treatable.
 The problem is that psychopaths don’t think there’s anything wrong with them, so they rarely come for treatment.

-Apart from the mentally ill, humans generally do have a conscience and know very well what is wrong and what is right.
+Apart from the mentally ill, humans generally have a conscience and know very well what is right and wrong.
 But how do they control their negative characteristics and urges?
 Mostly by suppression.
-And if they suppress they also project, so others are bad, not them.
-On the other hand, if some of their negative traits fit within the boundaries of socially acceptable behavior, they will act them out.
+And if they suppress, they also project, so others are bad, not them.
+On the other hand, if some of their negative traits fall within the boundaries of socially acceptable behavior, they will exhibit them.
 But that which is socially acceptable doesn’t have to be ethical or right, so hiding behind social acceptability is just an excuse for laziness and conformity.
 Some people believe that evil somehow balances good and accept the kind of philosophy where negativity has an equal role as positivity, as if it is “normal” to be just as bad as you are good.
 Others accept the view that good equals stupid, knowing very well what governs our society and how it is structured.
-The fact is that most people have neither the will nor strength to fight their negativity, and they justify it with a range of positive characteristics that they have.
-Some occasionally go to church to confess, just to be able to peacefully continue with their large or small-scale malice and vices because negative inner states and behavior have long since become a source of pleasure for them, which they simply cannot, and often do not wish to, resist.
+The fact is that most people lack both the will and the strength to overcome their negativity, and they often justify it by highlighting a range of positive characteristics they possess.
+Some occasionally attend church to confess, simply to be able to continue with their large or small-scale malice and vices peacefully, as negative inner states and behavior have long since become a source of pleasure for them, which they cannot, and often do not wish to, resist.

 Spiritually oriented people who actively practice some form of personal development methods also occasionally face extremely dark and destructive fragments of their personality, whether they want to or not.
 But in order to overcome them, they often stick their heads into the sand and pretend that their negative traits do not exist.
 Some keep themselves on a tight leash and adopt an ascetic way of life, while others try to “think positive” and act very “enlightened,” believing that evil will bypass them in that way.
 Some spiritual people completely neglect themselves and their personal needs, even when it is obvious that they are not ready for such a kind of freedom.
 Some devote themselves to charity and humanitarian work in an attempt to root out their own evil, sacrificing some of their own needs in order to help others.
 Typical for all these models is the resistance to evil or the fear of evil.
 But as soon as there is resistance or fear, it means that evil is still within us, so resisting won’t help.
 The purification system I will present later on enables us to dissolve these influences in a manner far more elegant than these numerous forms of self-torture.

-Contrary to the widespread belief that only villains are connected to evil, subtle connections with what is known as lower astral realms, or the negative aspects of the collective unconscious, are present in the majority of people.
+Contrary to the widespread belief that only villains are connected to evil, subtle connections with what is known as the lower astral realms, or the negative aspects of the collective unconscious, are present in the majority of people.
 Even those who are spiritually oriented are full of lower astral connections, yet most spiritual practitioners nowadays simply don’t know that this subtle level of inner impurity exists at all.
-Some of them might be familiar with this concept but often create a belief system in which they are something special and under some exclusive form of God’s protection and mercy.
+Some of them may be familiar with this concept, but often create a belief system in which they believe they are something special and under some exclusive form of God’s protection and mercy.
 They think that their spiritual orientation itself proves their purity from lower astral connections, but in most cases, the truth is exactly the opposite.
 With their over-emphasized and often snobbish aspiration to spirituality as something especially elevated, they actually mask the existence of negativity within them and suppress it to the darkest corners of their subconscious mind.
 But as long as we live on this planet, we are definitely vulnerable to lower astral influences.
-At the end of the day, purifying inherent evil is one of the main reasons that the majority of souls incarnate as humans.
+Ultimately, purifying inherent evil is one of the primary reasons that the majority of souls incarnate as humans.

 Examples of saints from various traditions show how deep and subtle connections with evil can be.
 In his attempt to test his inner strength immediately prior to his mission, Jesus allegedly spent forty days in the desert fighting Satan, and just before his enlightenment, Buddha had to face Mara, the “Dark Lord.”
 More contemporary saints have also frequently encountered evil in themselves, sometimes in unexpected and dramatic ways.
 The famous Italian saint Gemma Galgani (1878-1903)[2] began having stigmata on her palms as a young nun at the age of nineteen.
 Immediately prior to these experiences, she would allegedly show signs of “demonic possession” and felt extremely sinful.
 What is the origin of such extreme sinfulness in a person who lived a chaste life in a Christian family and entered a monastery at the age of eighteen, completely devoting her life to God?
-This is only one of the many examples of saints who lived ascetic and “pure” lives and yet still found almost inexplicable negative drives in themselves.
-It seems that sources of “sin” are very deep and subtle and should not be underestimated.
-Unfortunately, many contemporary spiritual seekers, especially those of “New Age” orientation, often think that they don’t have to purify themselves from lower astral connections simply because they practice some currently modern method, wear clothes made from recycled materials, and eat raw food.
-By thinking this way, they easily fall prey to their inner weaknesses, which sooner or later divert them from the spiritual path.
+This is just one of the many examples of saints who lived ascetic and “pure” lives, yet still found almost inexplicable negative drives within themselves.
+It appears that sources of “sin” are deeply ingrained and subtle, and should not be underestimated.
+Unfortunately, many contemporary spiritual seekers, especially those of a “New Age” orientation, often believe that they don’t need to purify themselves from lower astral connections simply because they practice certain modern methods, wear clothes made from recycled materials, and eat raw food.
+By thinking this way, they easily fall prey to their inner weaknesses, which ultimately divert them from the spiritual path.

-The influence of the “reverse of Creation” is also present in the majority of people who live “regular” or secular lives.
+The influence of the “reverse of the Creation” is also present in the majority of people who live “regular” or secular lives.
 With some of them, the connections with lower astral worlds are very active, while in others, they are dormant.
-Apparently, “good” and “nice” people, who strictly control their behavior, will manifest them under the appropriate circumstances.
+Apparently, “good” and “nice” people, who strictly control their behavior, will exhibit these qualities under the appropriate circumstances.
 This primarily regards our reactions to crises or unusual situations.
-For example, in a moment of failure, are we going to resort to negative means to accomplish our goal?
+For example, in the face of failure, will we resort to negative means to achieve our goal?
 If we find ourselves in a position of power, are we going to use it for general well-being or exclusively for personal wealth, manipulating others and acquiring as much earthly pleasure as possible?
-There is an old folklore belief, obviously based on experience, that “power corrupts” and that anyone who finds themselves in a position of power will inevitably misuse it, no matter how good that person was before.
+There is an old folk belief, obviously based on experience, that “power corrupts” and that anyone who finds themselves in a position of power will inevitably misuse it, regardless of how good that person was before.
 We all know that fame can spoil even the purest of us, that war draws out “the worst” in people, and that someone who was abused will inevitably become an abuser one day.
-For these reasons, we all sometimes ask ourselves why there is evil in man and where it comes from.
+For these reasons, we often ask ourselves why evil exists in humanity and its origins.

 Apart from traumatic experiences and their psychological consequences, there are huge sources of negativity that reach quite far and deep.
 The conflict between good and evil is a universal one, manifesting in man on both the psychological and physical levels, but its source is always spiritual.
-This conflict is not present on Earth only; in a certain way, it comprises the cosmic dimension of the manifested universe (ours and extraterrestrial civilizations), together with the spirit world.
+This conflict is not limited to Earth; in a certain sense, it encompasses the cosmic dimension of the manifested universe, including both our own and extraterrestrial civilizations, as well as the spirit world.
 All religions mention the negative aspects of non-material worlds and the existence of negative energy realms.
 Each has its own concept, name, and interpretation, but they generally describe one and the same territory.
 Myths and folk wisdom are just as full of stories about the worlds of “darkness” as religions are, and the conflict between good and evil is a component of almost every fairytale.
 However, in contrast to fairy tales and myths, which mainly use metaphors, many mystics have described the worlds of heaven and hell in detail, with almost scientific precision.
-Some of them were, in fact, scientists by their education and original profession, like Emanuel Swedenborg and Carl Gustav Jung, and some were artists, like Goethe, Dante, or Shakespeare, which endows them with additional credibility.
+Some of them were, in fact, scientists by education and original profession, such as Emanuel Swedenborg and Carl Gustav Jung, while others were artists, including Goethe, Dante, and Shakespeare, which lends them additional credibility.
 A description of the negative aspects of the spirit world would, therefore, be clearer if we approached it from several different angles.

 I am aware that this is very “shaky” ground.
-Many spiritual schools think that knowledge of the sources of evil should remain hidden or only available to true devotees so as to protect the common people from committing evil acts.
-Apart from the silence and mystification by religious and spiritual schools, science has opposed superstition and abstract spiritual models for a long time, claiming that the sources of negativity are exclusively personal and psychological and not recognizing evil as a force that can exist independently of the physical world or reality.
-However, the appearance of Carl Gustav Jung in contemporary psychology with his concept of the collective unconscious offered a model that could present the basis for the scientific explanation of this idea.
-Following Jung, many other scientists have recently appeared with their research and theories on the sources of evil.
+Many spiritual schools believe that knowledge of the sources of evil should be kept hidden or accessible only to true devotees, in order to protect the general public from committing evil acts.
+Apart from the silence and mystification by religious and spiritual schools, science has long opposed superstition and abstract spiritual models, claiming that the sources of negativity are exclusively personal and psychological, and does not recognize evil as a force that can exist independently of the physical world or reality.
+However, the emergence of Carl Gustav Jung in contemporary psychology, with his concept of the collective unconscious, offered a model that could provide the basis for a scientific explanation of this idea.
+Following Jung, many other scientists have recently presented their research and theories on the origins of evil.
 Among the most interesting are the psychiatrist M. Scott Peck with his book People of the Lie, Elaine Pagels (author of The Gnostic Gospels) with The Origin of Satan, or the American psychiatrist of Indian origin Shakuntala Modi, M.D., who provides a new perspective to contemporary psychiatry and the sources of psychiatric disorders in her book Remarkable Healings.

 THE PSYCHOLOGICAL MODEL OF THE SOURCES OF NEGATIVITY

-In order to describe this elusive idea, I will start with the psychological model.
-For that purpose, I have adopted Jung’s concept of the collective unconscious, the difference being that my interpretation will be supplemented with several new ideas.
+To describe this elusive concept, I will begin with the psychological model.
+For this purpose, I have adopted Jung’s concept of the collective unconscious, with the difference that my interpretation will be supplemented with several new ideas.
 So, just as the individual unconscious of every person, apart from a range of positive and desirable functions, contains stored negative contents, the collective unconscious of the human race contains all the negative universal models that society wants to hide or suppress for some reason.
 We tend to personify the collective negative models, and these personifications will sound familiar to everyone.
-Goethe’s Faust, for example, doesn’t call on God’s help to realize his goals but makes a deal with the most famous negative figure of the collective unconscious, Mephistopheles or the Devil.
-As you will soon find out, everybody else does the same, provided there are appropriate conditions for it.
-From the psychological point of view, a connection to the negative archetypes of the collective unconscious will immediately follow a traumatic experience as a form of our ego’s reaction to the negative perception of the reality we find ourselves in.
-And, since the negative models arising from the collective unconscious generally stick to the negative models imprinted in the individual unconscious, this sows the seeds for all future disorders and unhealthy processes this person will suffer from, be they physical, psychological, or spiritual.
+Goethe’s Faust, for example, doesn’t call on God’s help to realize his goals but makes a deal with the most famous negative figure of the collective unconscious, Mephistopheles, also known as the Devil.
+As you will soon discover, everybody else does the same, provided there are suitable conditions for it.
+From a psychological point of view, a connection to the negative archetypes of the collective unconscious will often follow a traumatic experience as a form of our ego’s reaction to the negative perception of reality we find ourselves in.
+And, since the negative models arising from the collective unconscious generally adhere to the negative models imprinted in the individual unconscious, this sows the seeds for all future disorders and unhealthy processes that person will suffer from, whether physical, psychological, or spiritual.

 Of course, the Devil didn’t physically materialize in front of her, offering earthly powers and pleasures.
 The whole thing took place within her psyche, where the subtle “soul trade” occurred.
 She rejected faith in positive principles such as universal love, tolerance, or understanding and accepted the power of sexual manipulation over the opposite sex, developing a magnetic attraction and eroticism that she (ab)used in order to realize all kinds of goals.
-These abilities are offered by the Devil and his kingdom, the lower astral world, so she established a subtle connection with such energy sources and used this energy for negative activities.
+These abilities are offered by the Devil and his kingdom, the lower astral world, so she established a subtle connection with these energy sources and utilized this energy for negative purposes.
 However, exchange is a two-way process, and the Devil always asks for something in return.
-Therefore she denounced some aspects of her soul, those which would clash with the above-mentioned negative characteristics and abilities.
+Therefore, she denounced certain aspects of her soul that would clash with the aforementioned negative characteristics and abilities.
 She gave up her sensitivity and became cold-hearted and emotionless, entering sexual relationships without an ounce of true feeling.
-She was unable to open up emotionally, even when she wanted to because she had given up the part of her soul that would enable her to do so.
+She was unable to open up emotionally, even when she wanted to, because she had given up the part of her soul that would enable her to do so.
 For her, sex became a weapon of revenge on the opposite sex, and human relationships became an arena for manifesting personal power, a battlefield for the domination of one person over another.

-Later on, such persons become motivated by status and personal ambition, trying to seduce someone successful in order to acquire money and reputation to feed their wounded ego.
+Later on, such individuals become motivated by status and personal ambition, attempting to seduce someone successful in order to acquire wealth and reputation, thereby feeding their wounded ego.
 They go astray and violate the law of karma in every possible way, thinking that they can manipulate their path to success and happiness.
-But every action has a corresponding reaction, so in the long run, they inevitably lose and have to redeem for their actions.
+However, every action has a corresponding reaction, so in the long run, they inevitably suffer the consequences and must redeem themselves for their actions.
 Fortunately, my client was able to sense the existence of such tendencies in her on time and managed to step back from them and seek help.
-In this way, she avoided a destructive course of events and saved herself from the immense suffering that would arise from the negative actions she would have done in the meantime.
+In this way, she avoided a destructive course of events and saved herself from the immense suffering that would have arisen from the negative actions she would have done in the meantime.

-The person from my next example was a young man with a harmonious family life who began working on his excessive aggression, which would occasionally appear often during totally banal situations.
-The trigger for an outburst of aggression would be a trifle, such as other people’s behavior in traffic, bad waiter service, a rude clerk at the post office, and so on.
-This person was aware of his overreacting, yet in every subsequent situation, he would respond in the same way; he simply couldn’t resist his inner urge.
+The person from my next example was a young man with a harmonious family life who began working on his excessive aggression, which would occasionally appear during totally banal situations.
+The trigger for an outburst of aggression would be a minor incident, such as other people’s behavior in traffic, poor waiter service, or a rude clerk at the post office, among other things.
+This person was aware of his tendency to overreact, yet in every subsequent situation, he would respond in the same way; he simply couldn’t resist his inner urge.
 Having dissolved the symptoms of the problem, he worked on a range of traumatic experiences from his current life and purified his relationship with his aggressive father, but also dissolved a strong victim identification caused by his mother’s passive endurance of his father’s domination.
 Then he finally encountered a past life where an enemy army entered a village where he lived as a seven-year-old boy and killed everyone except him because he managed to take shelter beneath the house.
 Once the massacre was over, the boy came out of his shelter and suffered a shock.
 It is needless to mention the negative emotions and conclusions here.
-The traumatic experience was so strong that it was immediately followed by a connection to the lower astral world.
+The traumatic experience was so strong that a connection to the lower astral world immediately followed it.
 The boy connected himself energetically to a negative source of power that gave him almost super-human strength and an urge for aggressive behavior with anyone who presented even the slightest threat to his personality.
 He also acquired the ability to kill a man without feeling a thing and eventually became a mad avenger who was constantly at war with the rest of the world.
-This model is subtly felt even now when this person is far from his earlier identity and is an advanced spiritual practitioner.
+This model is still subtly felt, even now, when this person is far removed from their earlier identity and has become an advanced spiritual practitioner.

 The third person was a young woman with chronic love problems.
 Whenever she built up a quality partnership, the relationship would somehow fall apart.
 It seemed that this was not her fault, and very often, it happened for quite strange reasons.
-Having dissolved several psychological levels of causes, this woman encountered a certain energy form in her aura, which seemed to be the result of an occult attack, or “spell,” aimed at making her “unlucky in love.”
-Further examination showed that the occult attack was produced by her jealous neighbor, a single mother who couldn’t stand the fact that this woman could start relationships with the opposite sex easily while no one showed interest in her or her daughter.
+Having dissolved several psychological levels of causes, this woman encountered a specific energy form in her aura, which appeared to be the result of an occult attack, or “spell,” intended to make her “unlucky in love.”
+Further examination showed that the occult attack was produced by her jealous neighbor, a single mother who couldn’t stand the fact that this woman could start relationships with the opposite sex easily, while no one showed interest in her or her daughter.
 Some professional “spell removers” would end their job by dissolving the energetic consequences of such an attack, but this woman’s goal was to discover what made her susceptible to it, that is, what there was inside her that attracted this influence.

 She continued searching for deeper causes and encountered a past life in which she had a strong love trauma.
 She fell in love with a young man from a higher class, and their relationship bloomed for a while.
 But once his family discovered that their son intended to marry an “ordinary peasant,” they managed to force him to leave her.
 This act completely shattered the young girl, who had just come out of puberty and fallen in love for the first time.
-Apart from the break-up, she also experienced the mocking of her fellow villagers who had been telling her that the relationship was doomed to finish this way from the very start.
+Apart from the break-up, she also experienced the mocking of her fellow villagers, who had been telling her that the relationship was doomed to fail from the very start.
 Since a traumatized person usually doesn’t behave in a rational or well-thought-out way, this girl went to see the local witch in order to ease her emotional suffering.
-The witch saw a candidate for her successor in the girl and promised to help if she became her assistant, offering to pass on all her knowledge and abilities to the girl.
+The witch saw a potential successor in the girl and promised to help if she became her assistant, offering to pass on all her knowledge and skills to the girl.
 But since she owed her powers to lower astral connections, the witch initiated the girl in her skill through a series of magic rituals and connected her to negative energy sources of power.
-In this way, the girl acquired, among other things, the ability of negative occult influence on others.
-In exchange for money, she offered persons with love problems spells that would make the rogue partner come back.
+In this way, the girl acquired, among other things, the ability to have a negative occult influence on others.
+In exchange for money, she offered individuals with love problems spells that would make the unfaithful partner return.
 Some clients were unsatisfied with their relationships and ordered spells that would make their partners leave or “disappear,” regardless of the way.
 It is, therefore, no wonder that pursuant to the law of karma, this person had love problems in her current lifetime with seemingly invisible causes.

-Although not always active, lower astral connections are present in the majority of people.
-They are most often dormant and suppressed in the subconscious, but even there, they produce problems that cannot always be solved easily.
-People who are influenced by this kind of negativity can attempt to change and improve themselves but are simply not able to, at least not at the speed they would like.
-They often justify their problems with “hard destiny” or “bad karma” and consider the goals taught by spiritual schools as unattainable.
-All people who fear evil are under the influence of the lower astral, having lots of subtle energetic connections with that sphere, although usually dormant.
-They want to “see no evil, hear no evil,” which essentially makes them no better than criminals because, with their noninterference, they tacitly approve and support the evildoers.
-This is why the only way to make a quality breakthrough through spiritual impurities is to consciously confront them and dissolve them using adequate methodology.
+Although not always active, lower astral connections are present in most people.
+They are most often dormant and suppressed in the subconscious, but even there, they create problems that cannot always be easily solved.
+People who are influenced by this kind of negativity can attempt to change and improve themselves, but are often unable to do so, at least not at the speed they would like.
+They often justify their problems with the notion of “hard destiny” or “bad karma” and consider the goals taught by spiritual schools as unattainable.
+All people who fear evil are under the influence of the lower astral, having numerous subtle energetic connections with that sphere, although these are usually dormant.
+They want to “see no evil, hear no evil,” which essentially makes them no better than criminals, because their noninterference tacitly approves and supports the evildoers.
+This is why the only way to achieve a quality breakthrough through spiritual impurities is to consciously confront and dissolve them using an effective methodology.

 So, lower astral connections inherited from past lives can become active when triggered by some traumatic experience or if illuminated by higher consciousness and spiritual energies.
 What happens if we create or activate these connections through trauma is well known – we usually follow some kind of destructive life path.
 But let’s analyze what happens when spiritual aspirants activate them through meditation and advanced levels of integration.